superlinear-ai/fod-bosa-accessibility-check-backend/README.md

     ```

     Note: we use [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements) to build our image.
+    Note: in case the Docker build crashes, you may need to increase the amount of RAM allowed to Docker.

 2. To run the image locally, you can simply run the following command: